euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

     device will recognize the certificate on subsequent installations, even if made via adb.

-# Task: Obtain software development kit [Obtain software development kit]
+# Task: Obtain software development kit
 Obtaining the Workspace ONE software development kit (SDK) is a platform integration task for Android application developers.
 It applies to all levels of platform integration.